 The Arctic is home to incredible animals found nowhere else in the world.
 All of them depend on sea ice to survive.

 The amazing land animals that call the Arctic home include polar bears, foxes, reindeer and oxen, many of which are endangered.
 In fact, experts warn that polar bears could completely disappear from the Arctic in the next 100 years if we don’t take action soon.

 And there are equally wonderful creatures living in Arctic waters.
 Numerous whale species, seals and walruses can only be found in the Arctic.

 Save the Arctic

-The only way to protect the Arctic, its wildlife and its people is to set it aside as a protected sanctuary.
-This means telling companies and governments that the Arctic—and its oil—is off limits.
+The best way to protect the Arctic Ocean, its wildlife and its people is to keep fossil fuels in the ground.
+This means telling all companies and governments that the Arctic Ocean—and its oil—is off limits forever.